 Da Nang, Vietnam

 Sun-drenched Da Nang boasts stunning beaches, marble mountains, and a vibrant nightlife scene.
-Digital nomads flock here for the affordable beachfront living, delicious seafood, and proximity to the UNESCO World Heritage Site, Hoi An Ancient Town.
-With Airbnbs averaging less than $700 a month and cheap meals out, Da Nang is likely the best value in the world.
+Digital nomads like the affordable beachfront living, delicious seafood, and proximity to the UNESCO World Heritage Site, Hoi An Ancient Town.
+At the same time, the city remains relatively unknown by the mainstream travel crowd.
+With Airbnbs averaging less than $800 a month and cheap meals out, Da Nang represents one of the best values in the world

 Hanoi, Vietnam